Plotting

 This function assumes the provided the plot_df_b1 and plot_df_b2 are already centered at 0 on the IP point!

-• axis (matplotlib.axes.Axes) -- the Axes on which to plot.
+• axis (matplotlib.axes.Axes) -- The Axes on which to plot.

-• plot_df_b1 (Union[pd.DataFrame, tfs.TfsDataFrame]) -- TWISS dataframe of the IR zone for beam 1 of the LHC, centered on 0 at IP position (simply done with df.s = df.s - ip_s).
+• plot_df_b1 (pd.DataFrame | tfs.TfsDataFrame) -- The TWISS dataframe of the IR zone for beam 1 of the LHC, centered on 0 at IP position (this can be achieved very simply with df.s = df.s - ip_s).

-• plot_df_b2 (Union[pd.DataFrame, tfs.TfsDataFrame]) -- TWISS dataframe of the IR zone for beam 2 of the LHC, centered on 0 at IP position (simply done with df.s = df.s - ip_s).
+• plot_df_b2 (pd.DataFrame | tfs.TfsDataFrame) -- The TWISS dataframe of the IR zone for beam 2 of the LHC, centered on 0 at IP position (this can be achieved very simply with df.s = df.s - ip_s).

-• plot_column (str) -- which column (should be x or y) to plot for the orbit.
+• plot_column (str) -- Which column (should be x or y) to plot for the orbit.

-• scaling (float) -- scaling factor to apply to the plotted data.
+• scaling (float) -- Scaling factor to apply to the plotted data.
 Defaults to 1 (no change of data).

 Example